cascadia-cookbooks/redis/README.md

 * `node['redis']['bind'] => '127.0.0.1'` This is the interface Redis Server will
 bind to.
 Use `0.0.0.0` to bind to all interfaces.
 * `node['redis']['maxmemory'] => '1gb'` This is the maximum amount of memory Redis
 Server will use.
+The size is case insensitive.

 ## Usage
 Here's an example `redis` role that will install Redis.
-This example changes the memory limit to 3GB.
+This example changes the memory limit to 4GB.

 ```ruby
 name 'redis'